 Important Info

-The postdoctoral fellow will conduct independent research on ethical, legal, and social considerations arising from genetics and genomics.
+The postdoctoral fellow will conduct independent research on ethical, legal and social considerations arising from genetics and genomics, with mentorship from program faculty.
 The fellow will be part of an interdisciplinary community including faculty and fellows from this program and other affiliated programs.
-Fellows are expected to gain practical experience in professional activities through programs such as the Stanford Benchside Ethics Consultation Service, a research ethics consultation program to assist life sciences researchers in the resolution of ethical concerns in their research, one of the Stanford-affiliated clinical ethics consultation services, and/or teaching.
+Fellows are expected to gain practical experience in professional activities through programs such as the Stanford Benchside Ethics Consultation Service, a research ethics consultation program to assist life sciences researchers in the resolution of ethical concerns in their research, teaching, and optional experiences in one of the Stanford-affiliated clinical ethics consultation services.

 Stanford University School of Medicine deeply appreciates the value of a diverse, equitable, and inclusive community, and defines diversity broadly to include (among other things) diversity of genders, races and ethnicities, cultures, physical and learning differences, sexual orientations and identities, veteran status, and work and life experiences.
 The School of Medicine is committed to increasing representation of women and members of groups underrepresented in research, and we particularly encourage applications from such candidates.
 These include Blacks or African Americans, Hispanics or Latinos, American Indians or Alaska Natives, Native Hawaiians and other Pacific Islanders, individuals with disabilities, and individuals from disadvantaged backgrounds, including from low-income families and rural or inner-city educational environments.

-NIH requires that only U.S. citizens, non-citizen U.S. nationals, or those lawfully admitted for permanent residence are eligible to apply.
+Only U.S. citizens, non-citizen U.S. nationals, or those lawfully admitted for permanent residence are eligible to apply for this NIH funded position.

-- Application deadline: Rolling review of applications for start date ideally on July 1, 2025 but as late as Spring 2026.
-Starting before the beginning of Fall quarter 2025 in order to participate in the full academic year is strongly preferred.
+- Application deadline: Rolling review of applications for start date ideally on July 1, 2026 but as late as Fall 2026.
+Starting before the beginning of Fall quarter 2026 in order to participate in the full academic year is strongly preferred.
+However, we recognize that until we can confirm that funding from NIH will begin in Summer, 2026, applicants might not be able to commit to the fellowship.

 - Vaccination: In accordance with Stanford University’s vaccination policy, all postdocs must be fully vaccinated against COVID-19, unless they are granted a medical or religious accommodation by the university.